sangHa0411/Llama-Instruction-Tuning/README.md

 # Llama-Instruction-Tuning
-* This repository is implemented using Jax/Flax.
+* This repository was implemented using Jax/Flax.
 * This fine-tuning code supports model parallel, so you can train Llama2-7B model on **TPU V3-8**.
-  * I didn't run this code on other tpu devices like TPU V3-32, TPU V3-256 or gpu devices, so i am not sure this code running on those devices without errors.
+  * I haven't run this code on other tpu devices like TPU V3-32, TPU V3-256 or gpu devices yet.
+So i am not sure this code running on those devices without errors.
-* You can easly do instruction tuning Llama2 with diverse instruction datasets and evaluation benchmarks which consist of Open LLM Leaderboard
+* You can easly do instruction tuning Llama2 model with diverse instruction datasets and evaluation benchmarks which consist of Open LLM Leaderboard

 ---
 <br>